revbayes/revbayes.github.io/tutorials/multifig/index.md

 r_e := rho_e * m_e[1]
 ```

 From these rates, we can use a RevBayes function to construct the anagenetic rate matrix, which gives rates of anagenetic processes.
-Remember those settings we created at the beginning of the tutorial?
-This is where the `max_range_size` comes in!
 The setting `maxRangeSize` may be used to reduce the number of range patterns in the model by not allowing very widespread ranges (with more regions than the maximum range size).
 This is particularly useful when the number of regions is large.
-In this analysis, we restrict the maximum range size to 4.
+In this analysis, we restrict the maximum range size to 4 (we did this earlier in the tutorial).

 ```
 # dispersal-extirpation rate matrix